Parousia played at the Hilton Hotel in Buffalo, NY on January 16, 1982 in an event for Amherst Central High School.

 I think it was Eric Scheda and Steve Styn with some assistance from the good people at the Hilton who finally got the truck going.
 We didn’t turn it off all during load-out because we didn’t want to take the risk of it dying on us again.
 It was a pretty uncomfortable ride all the way back to the Music Mall in Cheektowaga.
 Not just because it was freezing, but we knew by Jim’s attitude this was his last gig with the band… we had managed to alienate yet another member of the local music scene.
 Sad thing was, there weren’t that many good sound engineers in town.

-A note about the Buffalo Hilton Hotel on the waterfront; it was originally built in 1978.
+BUFFALO HILTON HOTEL FACTS: A note about the Hilton Hotel on the waterfront; it was originally built in 1978.
 The Hilton chain sold off its interest in the hotel to an outfit known as ‘Adam’s Mark’ in the 1990’s.
 The Adam’s Mark in Buffalo is the company’s last hotel property after the chain suffered greatly from a racial discrimination suit brought against them by the NAACP in December 1999.